 Types of Affiliation

 There are multiple levels of affiliation with the Flinders University Student Association.
-Clubs who intend to play competitive sports recognised by the Australian Institute of Sport should instead seek affiliation with Flinders One Sport.
+Clubs who intend to play competitive sports recognised by the Australian Institute of Sport should instead seek affiliation with Flinders Sport & Fitness.

 The levels of affiliation with FUSA are outlined below.

 - Non-Financial Affiliation provides clubs with a range of benefits including (but not limited to) access to equipment hire, room and space hire, design & media services, equipment storage facilities, print & copy services, 24/7 access to a dedicated clubs room, testing & tagging of electrical equipment, promotional opportunities, Public Liability Insurance coverage and ongoing support from the Clubs & Events Officer.
 There is also conditional access to a once-off Start-Up Grant available in the club’s first calendar year of affiliation.